coder/docs/workspaces/create.md

 ---
-title: "Getting started"
+title: "Create a workspace"
-description: "Learn how to develop in a workspace."
+description: "Learn how to create and develop in a workspace."
 ---

 This article walks you through creating a new workspace using a pre-defined